PG&E Predicts Doom If Bankruptcy Plan Is Rejected

 However, one group voted against the plan.
 That group is made up of former and current shareholders who claim PG&E artificially inflated its stock price by misleading investors about its compliance with wildfire safety regulations.
 The group voted to reject the plan by a margin of 57.7% when factoring in claim amounts.

-Karotkin said that group’s vote and other objections against the plan should not “silence the voices of tens of thousands for fire victims who have spoken in favor of the plan and are waiting on the distribution so they can rebuild their lives and communities after these devastating fires.”
+Karotkin said that group’s vote and other objections against the plan should not “silence the voices of tens of thousands of fire victims who have spoken in favor of the plan and are waiting on the distribution so they can rebuild their lives and communities after these devastating fires.”

 Addressing arguments that PG&E has not done enough to show it can remain solvent in the future by avoiding wildfire liabilities, Karotkin said the company has made significant investments to prevent future wildfires.